Your 10 most frequently asked questions

 Our environment

-2. How important are wetlands for our lands and country ?
+Why are wetlands important for our lands and country?

 - To control and regulate floods by trapping heavy rainfall and slowing the speed of rising water levels, for instance ;